xulihang/capacitor-plugin-camera/README.md

 takeSnapshot2(options: { canvas: HTMLCanvasElement; maxLength?: number; }) => Promise<{ scaleRatio?: number; }>
 ```

-take a snapshot as Canvas.
+take a snapshot on to a canvas.
 Web Only

 | Param         | Type                                              |
 | ------------- | ------------------------------------------------- |